Organising Learner Participation

 Commit to Projects:

-Remember that each school is on their own the journey to shared decision-making and what is fundamentally important is that your school has a clear picture of what that final goal looks like and is taking steps towards it.
+Remember that each school is on its own the journey to shared decision-making.
+What is fundamentally important is that your school has a clear picture of what that final goal looks like, and is taking steps towards it.
 Shared decision-making won’t happen overnight and there will be much to learn along the way, lessons that will be unique to your learners and your school.
-Be brave in your commitment to working in a rights respecting school, determined in your support of and belief in learner participation and resilient when you face challenges.
-Always remember, meaningful and inclusive engagement and participation of learners, of all ages and abilities, in their education, will not only improve outcomes for learners but the whole school community.
+Be brave in your commitment to working in a rights-respecting school, determined in your support of, and belief in, learner participation.
+Be resilient when you face challenges.
+Always remember, meaningful and inclusive engagement and participation of learners of all ages and abilities in their education, will not only improve outcomes for learners but for the whole school community.